 Looking for Food Dehydration - Step 3 - Testing for Dryness in 2021?
 Scroll down this page and follow the links.
 And if you bring home some fruit or vegetables and want to can, freeze, make jam, salsa or pickles, see this page for simple, reliable, illustrated canning, freezing or preserving directions.
 There are plenty of other related resources, click on the resources dropdown above.
+If you are having a hard time finding canning lids, I've used these, and they're a great price & ship in 2 days.

 Before you take the foods out of the dryer, it is important to test a representative sample for dryness.
 Take a look at this page that describes typical drying problems.